sethmccauley/Addons/README.md

 # Addons
 Lua Addons for FFXI
-A small selection of custom addons.
+A small selection of addons modified or created by me.